-Recent studies show that between 35 and 50 percent of admissions officers are viewing students’ social media profiles.
-This doesn’t mean they are looking for anything embarrassing or inappropriate, but it does mean they are using it as one way of gathering more information about applicants.
+Recent studies show that about 28 percent of admissions officers are viewing students’ social media profiles (another 33% did find it an invasion of privacy, so…).
+Regardless, it might not mean admissions officers are looking for anything embarrassing or inappropriate, but it does mean they might be using it as one way of gathering more information about an applicant.

 When we talk about a student’s online presence, much of what is discussed centers around the negative: what not to post and what behaviors to steer clear of, not to mention cautionary tales of Harvard rescinding acceptance offers.
-Although offering tips about what not to do on social media can help students better understand the ways in which their online and IRL lives are very much intertwined, Green Ivy also wanted to provide some ideas about how best to build a positive online presence.
+Although offering tips about what not to do on social media can help students better understand how their online and IRL lives are very much intertwined, Green Ivy also wanted to provide some ideas about how best to build a positive online presence.

 Since more and more colleges are using social media not only to engage and attract potential students but also as a tool to research applicants, here are some ways for students to get noticed online that could prove fruitful in the admissions process: